 - Do you arrange for child care when it's needed?

-Only one parent can apply for CCB.
-When spouses or common-law partners live in the same home, it’s assumed that the female parent is primarily responsible for the care and upbringing of the child.
-For this reason, the female parent is the only one that should apply for CCB.
+Only one parent can apply for CCB benefits.
+When a spouse or common-law partner lives in the same home, it's assumed that the female parent is primarily responsible for the care and upbringing of the child.
+For this reason, the female parent is the only one who should apply for the CCB.

 If the other parent is the primary caregiver or if the child lives with same-sex parents, only one parent should apply.
-You will receive the same amount of money regardless of which parent receives CCB.
+You will receive the same amount of money regardless of which parent receives the Canada Child Benefit payments.

 If you share custody of your child, and they only live with you part-time, you will need to figure out if you have shared custody.

-You are considered to have shared custody if your child generally spends 50% of their time with you and 50% with the other parent.
-In this case, both individuals should apply for CCB.
+You are considered to share custody if your child generally spends 50% of their time with you and 50% with the other parent.
+In this case, both individuals should apply for the CCB.

-When your child is with you more than 60% of the time, you are considered to have full custody and should apply for CCB.
+When your child is with you more than 60% of the time, you are considered to have full custody and should apply for the Canada Child Benefit (CCB).

-If your child lives with you temporarily (e.g., spends the full summer vacation with you), you can apply for temporary CCB payments.
+If your child lives with you temporarily (e.g., spends the full summer vacation with you), you can apply for temporary CCB benefits.

 - Canadian citizen